 - Download and print pattern

-- Copy pattern to cardboard
+- Copy pattern to cardboard or use your automatic cutting machine.

 - Score and cut out patterns along with your cardboard base